Texas Viticulture Certificate Program

 - Distance Learning Self-Assessment

-Applicants should thoroughly review Considerations for Starting a Vineyard, including following the links to additional information.
+Applicants should view the Viticulture Certificate Prerequisite Presentation.
 Other academic viticulture coursework or attendance at viticulture conferences may be considered to fulfill the prerequisite at the discretion of the Program Director.
 Applicants should list all such coursework on the application.

 The Distance Learning Self-Assessment is a short online questionnaire to help students determine their suitability for distance learning.